These instructions assume that an IT administrator has already completed the initial setup steps: see Planning & Budgeting Setup.

 It is important that a manager implementing a planning process considers and configures these data entry reports to the right level of detail both in terms of the organizational units and the levels within the chart of accounts structure, before passing the report out to planning contributors.

-Once the dessign stage is complete, it's a good idea to the test the submission report.
+Once the design stage is complete, it's a good idea to the test the submission report.

 Run the report and test submission by right-clicking on a yellow coloured result cell and entering a number.
 If you can't submit in a budget column - the cell isn't yellow - choose 'Why Can't I Submit?' from the context menu to find out why.